-The Deuteronomists name two sources upon which they are drawing for the list of the kings of Judah and Israel: 'The Annals of the Kings of Israel' (see 1Kings 14:19), and 'The Annals of the Kings of Judah' (see 1Kings 14:29).
+The Deuteronomists name two sources upon which they are drawing for the list of the kings of Judah and Israel: 'The Annals of the Kings of Judah', and 'The Annals of the Kings of Israel'.
 There is no reason to suspect the accuracy of their record.
 When it comes to their judgment of the various kings, they make no attempt at offering an unbiased picture.
 Their judgment is clearly ideological.
 For example, we have to go outside the Bible to discover the significance of the northern kingdom especially during the Omride dynasty.
+Israel Finkelstein and Neil Asher Silberman in their book The Bible Unearthed: archaeology's new vision of ancient Israel and the origin of it sacred texts (The Free Press, Simon & Schuster, New York 2001) devote a chapter to the Omride dynasty, entitled 'Israel's Forgotten First Kingdom' (pages 169-185).